magiama9/shopdesk/README.md

 * Implement secure authentication using Passport and Passport-Local

-* Out of stock items aren't displayed and aren't allowed to be purchased.
+* Out of stock items aren't displayed and aren't allowed to be purchased

-* Inventory management handled through deployed UI instead of command line interface
+* ~~Inventory management handled through deployed UI instead of command line interface~~

 * Users are able to search the site for a specific product